The 3 Best Ways on How to Get to Cozumel From Playa del Carmen Explained by a Local Expert

 1. Flights to Cozumel: How to Get to Cozumel by Air

 International airlines that fly into Cozumel include Delta, United, Air Canada, West Jet, and more.
-You can find direct flights from Toronto, Dallas, Houston, Miami, and other major airports north of the Mexican border.
+You can find direct flights from Toronto, Dallas, Houston, and Miami, as well as other major airports north of the Mexican border.

 Traveling soon?
 Don’t forget to buy travel insurance for Mexico.
 Insurance gives you peace of mind, knowing you can get the help you need if anything goes wrong.
 EKTA Insurance is the provider that I recommend.

-Taking the ferry is a popular choice on how to get to Cozumel and enjoy the scenic views.
+Taking the ferry is a popular choice for how to get to Cozumel and enjoy the scenic views.

-To summarize how to get to Cozumel, this ferry option is convenient and efficient.
+The fastest way to get from Playa del Carmen to Cozumel is this ferry option, which is convenient and efficient.

 2. Passenger Ferry from Playa del Carmen to Cozumel: Your Guide on How to Get to Cozumel

-The passenger ferry from Playa del Carmen to Cozumel is the best way to reach the island.
+TThe passenger ferry service from Playa del Carmen to Cozumel is the most efficient way to reach the island.

 There are two Cozumel ferry companies that depart from Playa del Carmen: Winjet and Ultramar.